 As the term describes, translation memory can be thought of as, ‘Memory or data saved from previous translations’.
-Translation memory functions as a set of database that stores previously translated segments with their source segments, in the form of translation units, to make future translations much easier and faster.
-It is one utility of software based or computer-assisted translation systems.
+Translation memory functions as a set of a database that stores previously translated segments with their source segments, in the form of translation units, to make future translations much easier and faster.
+It is one utility of software-based or computer-assisted translation systems.
 Through storing data segments as memory, it provides the functionality of re-usability to the translators, to enhance the efficiency and reliability of the translated data.
 The data segments which are stored in the memory are based on the source and the target sentences, which comes into play when the translator finds an entirely new sentence in his/her current work.

 At the time of need, this memory helps out by providing references from its memory that matches with the current query.
 It can be used entirely (if the previous segment matches 100%) or partially (if some words match with the current text) by the translator, which provides better scope than to start any work from scratch.